 Step 1.
 New Hampshire Student Privacy Alliance (NHSPA) Website Account

-All participating districts will need a NHSPA account.
-This is the SDPC platform that will organize all of the signed data privacy agreements for your district, via the nationwide Student Data Privacy Consortium (SDPC).
+All participating districts will need an Alliance account.
+This is the nationwide platform that will organize all of the signed data privacy agreements for your district, via the nationwide Student Data Privacy Consortium (SDPC).

-Visit the NHSPA site (link below).
+To create an account, visit the Alliance's website .
 Select your district from the drop-down menu and fill out the requested information.
 You will be notified by the Student Data Privacy Consortium (SDPC) once your account is created.
 We will then add the TEC membership designation to your account.